Tinku070/NirogGyan-Healthcare/README.md

 ---

-## 🤝 Contributing
+🤝 Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Contributions are welcome!

+Fork the repository

+Create a feature branch

+Submit a Pull Request
 ---

 ## 📄 License